ProjetsPL/treehouse-theme/_posts/us/2020-08-08-living-room-lighting-9-brilliant-ideas-for-living-room-lamps.md

 ---
 ## Living room lighting - modern and minimalistic

 Do you want to change the outdated illumination in your room?
 Do you like **simple, uncomplicated forms and minimalism?** The lamps you choose can reflect those features perfectly.
-Such elements have been quite popular recently.
+Such elements have been **quite popular recently**.
 The most characteristic features of a room lighting of this type are:

 {:.list}

 * simple design,
 * reference to traditional lightbulbs aesthetics,
 * exposed lightbulbs.